Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: MATERIALS AND METHODS

 \subsection{Finite-Pulse Duration}

-The finite duration $\tau$ of the Bragg pulses can be a significant fraction of the interrogation time $T$, ranging from $\qty{3}{\%}$ up to $\qty{10}{\%}$ in our experiments, and therefore introduces a non-negligible phase contribution~\cite{bertoldi:2019:phase,antoine:2006:matter,Li:2015:raman, bott:2023:atomic} that must be included in our phase analysis.
+The finite duration $\tau$ of the Bragg pulses can be a substantial fraction of the interferometer time $T$, ranging from $\qty{3}{\%}$ up to $\qty{10}{\%}$ in our experiments, and therefore introduces a non-negligible phase contribution~\cite{bertoldi:2019:phase,antoine:2006:matter,Li:2015:raman, bott:2023:atomic} that must be included in our phase analysis.
 To incorporate this phase contribution, we resort to a numerical treatment, necessary for time-dependent pulses, and define the accumulated time-dependent pulse area

 with the time-dependent Rabi frequency train $\Omega(t)= \Omega_0 [f(t)+ 2 f(t-T)+f(t-2T)]$ described by the Blackman envelope $f$.
 As in the experiment, we choose $0.42\,\Omega_0\tau=\pi/2$ accounting for the $\pi/2$ pulses at $t=0$ and $t=2T$ as well as for the $\pi$ pulse at $t=T$.
 An external acceleration $a_\eff$ induces a time-dependent Doppler detuning $k_\eff a_\eff t$, assuming the atoms are initially on resonance in agreement with our experimental realisation.
 For example, to obtain the phase of the $\mf=+1$ state induced by $ a_\eff$ we evaluate~\cite{bertoldi:2019:phase}